nyxhub/SwiftHeroProtocol/README.md

 # Instalation

-* Copy the `heroprotocolbridge.py` file from `Sources/HeroProtocol/` into the executable's or your target's folder.
+* Copy the `heroprotocolbridge.py` file from `Sources/HeroProtocol/` into `[executable or target path]/py-heroprotocol/`.
 This is because of a limitation of SwiftPM that doesn't have a way to bundle files with a package

 ## Standalone